experientlabs/spark_playground/readme.md

 It contains various setups like:

 1. Spark Single Node Setup Using Docker
-2. Spark cluster (1 Master and 3 Working Nodes)
+2. Spark Standalone Cluster  (1 Master and scalable Worker Nodes)
+3. Spark Yarn Cluster (1 Master and scalable Worker Nodes)
-3. Spark cluster with Kubernetes.
+4. Spark cluster with Kubernetes.

 To know, how to use it, refer the readme file inside each folder.